 If there is one thing that cats are known for, it is their sense of curiosity.
 It is not unusual for a kitty to stick its nose where it does not belong.
 It is important to be aware of foods, items, and substances that you may have in your home that may be potentially dangerous for your cat.

-This is by no means a list of everything on the planet that's bad for cats.
-But it's a few of the things that should be avoided by themselves or as an ingredient in something else.
+This is by no means a list of everything on the planet that is bad for cats, but this list includes the most common items that should be kept out of reach of your nosy kitty.

-Dairy products include milk, cream, butter, cheese, cottage cheese, yogurt, whey, sour cream, kefir, casein, and ice cream.
-Milk is a hormonal growth fluid produced by a mother for her young of the same species.
-Cats do not "milk" cows (or mice) and, after weaning, have no need for dairy products.
-A weaned cat isn't equipped with the enzymes needed to digest the protein and sugar in dairy products.
+Dairy products like milk, cream, butter, cheese, cottage cheese, yogurt, whey, sour cream, kefir, casein, and ice cream, are not products that are intended for cats.
+A weaned cat is not equipped with the enzymes needed to digest the protein and sugar in dairy products.
 Plus, studies with cats show that casein (a protein in milk) interferes with the absorption of other nutrients.
+Cow's milk is a hormonal growth fluid produced by a mother cow for her young calves.
+Cats do not "milk" cows and after weaning have no need for dairy products.

-No, not all drugs of course.
-But there are many drugs that are safe (relatively speaking) for other animals that are very harmful to cats.
-Examples include aspirin, acetaminophen, antihistamines, decongestants, ibuprofen, NSAIDs, salicylates, and sodium phosphate enemas.
-Always be certain that any drug you are considering is specifically safe for cats.
-And always check the drug insert or the internet for possible side effects and contraindications.
+There are a number of drugs that are relatively safe for other animals that are very harmful to cats.
+This list includes aspirin, acetaminophen, antihistamines, decongestants, ibuprofen, NSAIDs, salicylates, and sodium phosphate enemas.
+Always be certain that any drug you are considering giving your cat is specifically safe for cats.
+Get advice from your veterinarian before administering anything on your own.

-Cats are very sensitive to the potent essential oils that may be used around other animals, including yourself.
-If you wish to use aromatherapy for your cats, look into the more dilute hydrosols.
+Cats are very sensitive to the potent essential oils that may be used around you or other animals.
+If you wish to use aromatherapy for your cats, look into diluted hydrosols.
 Use caution with cleaning products that contain essential oils.
-Also, make certain your cat doesn't get into potpourri.
+Also, make certain your cat does not get into potpourri.